 UI item Description Field names Set to specify if the table contains Embedded field names or No field names .

-Header size Set Header size to the number of lines to omit as table header.
+UI item Description Header size Set Header size to the number of lines to omit as table header.
 Character set Set to the character set used in the table file.
 Tab size Set to the number of spaces that one tab character represents in the table file.
 Record line size Set to the number of lines that one record spans in the table file.
 Default is 1.
+Ignore EOF Select Ignore EOF if your data contains end-of-file characters as part of the field value.